ausbro98/HomeLab/Installing AD/README.md

-Active Directory Installation & Configuration Project
+# Active Directory Installation & Configuration Project

+About this project

 This project demonstrates the installation and configuration of an Active Directory environment using Windows Server.
 The goal was to build a functional domain environment commonly used in enterprise IT infrastructures to practice system administration and technical support tasks.